-In addition to the ban, we are working with the ACT NoWaste team to disallow some additional plastic products not currently included in the ban, such as single-use plastic bowls, plates, and takeaway containers.
+In addition to the ban, we work with the ACT NoWaste team to disallow some additional plastic products not currently included in the ban, such as single-use plastic bowls, plates, and takeaway containers.

-At all of our in-person events, we provide multiple recycling stations around the venue to ensure that our customers and stallholders have accessible options to dispose of their waste thoughtfully.
-Clear signage is provided to help users determine which bin to use and at the conclusion of the event, the waste is disposed of, in line with ACT waste recycling processes.
+At all of our markets, we provide multiple recycling stations around the venue to ensure that our customers and stallholders have accessible options to dispose of their waste thoughtfully.
+Clear signage is provided to help users determine which bin to use and at the conclusion of the market, the waste is disposed of, in line with ACT waste recycling processes.

 We are committed to working with our customers and stallholders to ensure that we are continually looking at ways in which we can offer support in the change over to more sustainable options.
 On Global Recycling Day remember that every contribution, however small, helps in the fight to reduce global pollution for a more sustainable future.
 Lets become #recyclingheroes together!

-To see some of our makers who specialize in slow fashion and using repurposed objects in their products, be sure to take a look at our Sustainable Makers blog post.
+To see some of our makers who specialise in slow fashion and using repurposed objects in their products, be sure to take a look at our Sustainable Makers blog post.